xyz27900/kayak/docs/api/cypress/commands.md

 ## metamaskAddNetwork

-Adds a new network to Metamask.
+Adds a new network to MetaMask.

 ### Usage